openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>MaxNodesTotal is the maximum allowable number of nodes across all NodePools
+<p>maxNodesTotal is the maximum allowable number of nodes for the Autoscaler scale out to be operational.
-for a HostedCluster.
-The autoscaler will not grow the cluster beyond this number.</p>
+The autoscaler will not grow the cluster beyond this number.
+If omitted, the autoscaler will not have a maximum limit. number.</p>
 </td>
 </tr>